 Vitamin B12 is an ingredient that helps you produce more red blood cells.
 It also plays an important role in mental function, and as such, it can help you with energy levels.

 That said, a vitamin B12 supp won’t do much fo you if you eat a diet rich in it.
-The only group of people who could potentially risk B12 deficiency are vegans.
+The only group of people who could potentially risk B12 deficiency are vegans and elderly.
 (7)

 The only problem is Madmonq has 2,5mg of zinc per tablet, which is only 25% of your daily requirement for this mineral.

-Considering that men lose zinc through sweat and other bodily fluids, it’s not hard to get deficient in it.
+Considering that we lose zinc through sweat and other bodily fluids, you can become deficient quite quickly.
 Which can have a negative impact on your cognition and testosterone levels.
-That’s why I’d like to see more zinc in Madmonq.
+This is the main reason why I’d like to see more zinc in Madmonq.

 Unlike with other ingredients, Madmonq packs quite a punch when it comes to caffeine – delivering 155mg per tablet.
 Take 2 tablets and you’re already pushing it above the safe limit.